tim0g/timog.org/content/posts/memories of silk and straw self portrait of small town japan/index.md

 Indeed, besides the fact that the stories happened not far from where I am living now, the thing that fascinates me about this book is that I have also experienced living in a small town (in the Philippines) when I was young.
 So the stories these elderly people narrate are both familiar and easily relatable, although separated from my own experiences by spans of time and culture.

-The stories in the book can sometimes be brutally shocking, like this passage:
+The stories in the book can sometimes be brutally shocking, like this passage from *The Village Blacksmith*:

 >Because everyone was so hard up around here, "thinning out" the newborn was quite widely practiced.
 The number of children killed just depended, I'm told, on how strict the local policeman was.
 The situation was so bad that the number of kids in each grade of the primary school varied a good deal, depending on who'd been the local constable at the time they were born.